-SCA accepts applications from all over the world, and international applicants are given the same consideration for positions as US citizens.
-We have seen young people come from countries as diverse as Canada, Mexico, Colombia, Japan, the United Kingdom, the Czech Republic, Germany, Austria, Spain, and the Netherlands to participate in SCA programs.
+SCA has had young people come from countries as diverse as Canada, Mexico, Colombia, Japan, the United Kingdom, the Czech Republic, Germany, Austria, Spain, and the Netherlands to participate in our programs.

 To be considered for a position with SCA, applicants from outside the United States must be able to legally work in the U.S. (international applicants are not allowed to serve in internships on a tourist visa).
 As an organization, SCA cannot sponsor international applicants.
 Therefore, we rely on partners to help us meet the interest of international students.

 Currently, international applicants are eligible to serve in internships lasting fewer than six months that are hosted by participating National Park Service sites.

 Pre-clearance for SCA International Applicants with the National Park Service (NPS):

 International interns must have an appropriate visa status to serve with SCA in a national park.
 For this reason, you must be pre-approved by NPS to participate.
 Most foreign nationals will need to have J-1 Visa Exchange Visitor do an internship with NPS.
 (Some F-1 students may also participate if they meet the conditions listed below.)
 We regret that State Department restrictions limit who may participate.

 The NPS Oﬃce of International Affairs is a designated J-1 Visa Sponsor, and as such, they may assist SCA international interns who wish to serve in the national parks.